 Covered expenses generally include: travel, including per diem, for the employee and immediate family; mileage reimbursement at an IRS standard rate for moving expense deductions (see Government-Provided Business Reimbursement in Chapter 14, Section 3); transportation and temporary storage of household goods; extended storage when it is necessary as approved by the agency; transportation of a mobile home instead of transportation of household goods; a miscellaneous expenses allowance; transportation of a privately owned vehicle(s); and a relocation income tax allowance.
 Agencies may pay house-hunting trip expenses, temporary quarters subsistence expenses and reimbursement for property management services.
 In addition, there are limited special allowances available for certain groups of employees, such as new appointees and retiring members of the SES.

-See General in Section 1 of this chapter for information about family members whose expenses are reimbursable under various relocation payment authorities.
+See Section 1 of this chapter for information about family members whose expenses are reimbursable under various relocation payment authorities.